ipfabric/docs/docs/IP_Fabric_Settings/advanced/Vendors_API/Cisco_Meraki.md

 ```

 !!! info
-    PublicIP parameter can be duplicate as more devices can be accessed via the same public IP address.
-It can also be inaccurate (e.g. when WAN circuit fails over to secondary it can take quite longe until the device public IP is refreshed in dashboard.
-PublicIp property is currently not provided by organizationsDevices.
+    The `publicIp` parameter can have duplicate values across inventory as more devices can be accessed via the same public IP address.
+It can also be inaccurate (e.g., when the WAN circuit fails to the secondary circuit) because it can take quite a long time to refresh the device's public IP in the dashboard.

-To understand what is being sent from Meraki’s Dashboard, we need to look into the Discovery Snapshot and download the Tasker information:
+To understand what is being sent from Meraki’s Dashboard, we need to look into the Discovery Snapshot and download the Tasker or Log File from the device:

 ![discovery snapshot](discovery_snapshot.png)